 Qasr al-Azm is a mansion alongside the Orontes River in the Bashura Quarter of Hama, Syria.
 The home is named for its patron, As’ad Pasha al-Azm, the Ottoman governor of the province, who constructed the home before his transfer to Damascus, where he built a second home

 , also known by his name.
 Construction on the house began in 1739-1740/1153 AH.
 A second phase of construction was completed in 1780/1194 AH.
-An extensive site survey conducted by the Deutsches Archäologisches Institut between 2005 and 2007 documented “numerous modifications” and “countless minor changes” in the palace between 1740 and 1918 when it served as the Al-Azm family residence.
+An extensive site survey conducted by the Deutsches Archäologisches Institut (DAI) between 2005 and 2007 documented numerous modifications in the palace between 1740 and 1918 when it served as the Al-Azm family residence.
 Once the family ceased to occupy the premises, it briefly served as school.
-In 1956 Bayt As’ad Pasha al-Azm was converted to a museum housing archeological finds from the region.
+In 1956, Qasr al-'Azm was converted to a museum housing archaeological finds from the region.
 The structure was damaged in the bombardment to suppress the 1982 uprisings in Hama, and restored after 2005 by the DAI.

 Burns, Ross.
-Monuments of Syria: An Historical Guide.
+Monuments of Syria: An Historical Guide, 125-126.
 London; New York: I.B Tauris & Co., 1992.
-125-126.